animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-The example above uses the Spring Data for Apache Geode namespace to declare the event listener container and automatically register the listeners.
+The example above uses the Spring Data for GemFire namespace to declare the event listener container and automatically register the listeners.
 The full blown, **beans** definition is displayed below: